 The following definitions (capitalised terms throughout this document) have the meaning as set out below.
-Any italicised terms used in this PDS have the same meaning as in the Policy.

 Definition Meaning Accident means a violent, external and visible event.
-At Work means: a. where the Insured Member is: working at the relevant time and not on leave - they are actively performing all the normal duties of their occupation with TAL without restriction or limitation due to illness or injury; or ii. on leave approved by TAL - they are, in the Insurer's opinion, capable of performing all the normal duties of their occupation with TAL without restriction or limitation due to illness or injury; and b. not receiving or not entitled to receive income support benefits from any source including workers' compensation benefits, statutory transport accident benefits or disability income benefits.
+At Work means: AL WOIK a) where the Insured Member is: i. working at the relevant time and not on leave - they are actively performing all the normal duties of their occupation with TAL without restriction or limitation due to illness or injury; or ii. on leave approved by TAL - they are, in the Insurer's opinion, capable of performing all the normal duties of their occupation with TAL without restriction or limitation due to illness or injury; and b) not receiving or not entitled to receive income support benefits from any source including workers' compensation benefits, statutory transport accident benefits or disability income benefits.
 Automatic Acceptance Limit (AAL) \$1.2 million.
-Date of means the later of the date the: Disablement a.
-Insured Member ceases all work due to the illness or injury; or b.
-Medical Practitioner examines the Insured Member and certifies in writing that they suffer from the illness or injury that is the principal cause of their inability to work.
-Employer Sponsor Exception means the employer-sponsor contribution exception set out in s.68AAE of the Superannuation Industry (Supervision) Ac 1993 (Cth).
-Forward Underwriting means the maximum level to which an Insured Member's cover can be increased in the future without the requirement to provide further evidence of insurability, in circumstances where the Member: Limit (FUL) a. has previously provided the Insurer with evidence of insurability for the purposes of under writing assessment; and b. the Member remains a Permanent Employee of TAL on the date of the increase in cover and cover has not otherwise ceased.
+Date of means the later of the date the: Disablement a) Insured Member ceases all work due to the illness or injury; or b) Medical Practitioner examines the Insured Member and certifies in writing that they suffer from the illness or injury that is the principal cause of their inability to work.
+Employer Sponsor Exception means the employer-sponsor contribution exception set out in s.68AAE of the Superannuation Industry (Supervision) Act 1993 (Cth).
+Forward Underwriting means the maximum level to which an Insured Member's cover can be increased in the future without the requirement to provide further evidence of insurability, in circumstances where the Member: Limit (FUL) a) has previously provided the Insurer with evidence of insurability for the purposes of underwriting assessment; and b) the Member remains a Permanent Employee of TAL on the date of the increase in cover and cover has not otherwise ceased.
 Fund means the Mercer Super Trust.
 Insured Member means a Permanent Employee of TAL who is a Member of the Product and has insurance cover under the Policy.
-Insurer means TAL Life Limited.
-Interim Accident Cover means the cover as outlined in section 5.4.
-Life Cover means death cover as provided under the Plan.
+Insurer means TAL Life Limited (ABN 70 050 109 450) (AFSL 237 848).
+Interim Accident Cover means the cover as outlined in section 5.5.
+Life cover means death cover as provided under the Plan.
 Limited Cover means cover only for claims arising from an illness that first becomes apparent or an injury which first occurred on or after the date cover commenced or increased under this Policy.
-Medical means, unless the Insurer agrees other wise: Practitioner a. a medical practitioner legally qualified and registered to practise in Australia; or b. if the claimed condition is a psychiatric condition diagnosed in accordance with the latest edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM), a person who is legally qualified and registered as a practising psychiatrist by the relevant medical registration boards and/or the Specialist Recognition Advisory Committee coordinated through the Australian Health Insurance Commission; but shall not include chiropractors, physiotherapists, psychologists or alternative health providers.
-The Medical Practitioner cannot be the Insured Member or, their: i. spouse, partner in a de facto relationship; ii. close family relative; iii.business associate or partner; iv.fellow shareholder or unit holder in the same company/trust (other than a publicly listed entity); or v. employer or employee.
+Medical means, unless the Insurer agrees otherwise: Practitioner a) a medical practitioner legally qualified and registered to practise in Australia; or b) if the claimed condition is a psychiatric condition diagnosed in accordance with the latest edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM), a person who is legally qualified and registered as a practising psychiatrist by the relevant medical registration boards and/or the Specialist Recognition Advisory Committee coordinated through the Australian Health Insurance Commission; but shall not include chiropractors, physiotherapists, psychologists or alternative health providers.
+The Medical Practitioner cannot be the Insured Member or their: i. spouse, partner in a de facto relationship; ii. close family relative; iii. business associate or partner; iv.fellow shareholder or unit holder in the same company/trust (other than a publicly listed entity); or v. employer or employee.
 Member means a person admitted as a member of the Product under the Fund's Trust Deed.
 PDS means this Product Disclosure Statement.
-Permanent Employee means the person is gainfully employed by TAL on a permanent full time or permanent part-time basis. means either a fully completed: Personal Statement means either a fully completed: a. paper statement for an application for insurance cover; or b. online statement consisting of an application for insurance cover and the policy declaration outlining the content of
+Permanent means the person is gainfully employed by TAL on a permanent full-time or permanent part-time basis.
+Employee Personal means either a fully completed: means either a fully completed: a) paper statement for an application for insurance cover; or